adaptant-labs/prometheus_ncs2_exporter/README.md

 ## Usage

 `prometheus_ncs2_exporter` can be run as-is without any additional configuration.
+A number of configuration and validation options are provided, but should not need to be used in normal cases.
+These are explained below:

 ```
+$ prometheus_ncs2_exporter --help
 usage: prometheus_ncs2_exporter [-h] [--ip IP] [--port PORT]
                                 [--polling-interval SEC] [--model MODEL]
                                 [--instantiate-devices]